pinkpong111/Resolution-Based-Information-Theory/README.md

 ```

 > **The resolution gap is the unifying variable.**
-> Every mechanism in the deficit-fractal-governance framework is a response to
+> Every mechanism in the DDFG framework is a response to
 > the resolution gap between information and receiving layer —
 > managing it, signaling it, reducing it over time,
 > or designing for its irreducible remainder.